Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/delete_config.md

 You must specify the API and the `name` (not id) of the configuration to be deleted.

 > :warning: if the same name is used for the new config and the config defined in delete.yaml, then the config will be deleted right after deployment.

+> :warning: Due to the nature of single configuration endpoints (i.e. global oppossed to entity configuration), these configurations can not be deleted.